trafficit/vm-manager/README.md

 used in lab scenarios, making it ideal for students, professionals, and enthusiasts working through Royce’s methodology.

 <img width="469" height="310" alt="VM_manager" src="https://github.com/user-attachments/assets/1f2e62c4-fa21-4d5f-9ae2-314ba5fdeee6" />

+Why use this tool?

+If you're working through Royce Davis’s The Art of Network Penetration Testing, this tool helps you:

+Avoid manual VM startup delays

+Maintain a clean and minimal control panel

+Focus on testing, not infrastructure